JerryFleming/PyDoc/library/importlib.rst

 .. class:: FrozenImporter

-    An :term:`importer` for frozen modules.
+    An :term:`导入器` for frozen modules.
 This class implements the :class:`importlib.abc.MetaPathFinder` and
     :class:`importlib.abc.InspectLoader` ABCs.